-} \mysubsection{Constraint Programming}
+\subsection{Constraint Programming}

 \emph{Constraint Programming}~(CP) is a methodology for solving combinatorial problems specified by means of declarative constraints.
-Please refer to~\citet{RossivanBeekWalsh06} for a comprehensive discourse.
-Examples include scheduling, routing, planning etc. These problems can be of two types -- \emph{decision problems} require a yes/no answer, while \emph{optimization problems} require you to find a solution which minimizes or maximizes a given objective function.
+Please refer to Rossi, Van Beek, and Walsh~\shortcite{RossivanBeekWalsh06} for a comprehensive discourse.
+Examples include scheduling, routing, planning, etc. These problems can be of two types--\emph{decision problems} requiring a yes/no answer, while \emph{optimization problems} requiring you to find a solution that minimizes or maximizes a given objective function.
 In this paper, we focus only on decision problems.

 \emph{\minizinc}~\cite{NethercoteSBBDT07} is a popular tool for solving CP problems.
 Problem specifications are written in the \minizinc modeling language and are called \emph{models}. \minizinc compiles the model to a lower-level language and then solves it using one of many underlying solvers like Chuffed, Gecode, OR-Tools etc. Similarly, \emph{Conjure}~\cite{AkgunEtal11,AkgunEtal22} is also a tool for higher-level constraint programming, which uses \emph{Essence} as its modeling language.
-In this paper, we use \minizinc as the CP solver of choice, while Conjure is used in the instance generation pipeline AutoIG.
-More specifically, the structure and format of the instances is specified in Essence and given to Conjure, which then generates instances following these constraints.
+In this paper, we use \minizinc as the modeling language of choice, while Conjure is used in the instance generation pipeline AutoIG.
+More specifically, the structure and format of the instances are specified in Essence and given to Conjure, which then generates instances following these constraints.